-SPS currently seeks candidates for a tenure track position as Assistant or Associate Professor of Urban Studies.
-Responsibilities include teaching, scholarship, student advisement, program leadership, and School service.
+SPS currently seeks candidates for a tenure track position as Assistant or Associate Professor of Health Information Management.
+Responsibilities include teaching online, student advisement, curriculum development and refinement, along with performing School service.

 Performs teaching, research and guidance duties in area(s) of expertise.
 Shares responsibility for committee and department assignments including administrative, supervisory, and other functions.